 When you are in Big Timber, you'll notice that it is more blue-collar than most other communities in America.
 42.35% of Big Timber’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Big Timber is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Big Timber who work in management occupations (12.71%), sales jobs (6.94%), and office and administrative support (6.12%).

-Despite being a small city, Big Timber has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Big Timber, a lot of people use the bus to get to work every day though Big Timber is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 In terms of college education, the citizens of Big Timber rank slightly lower than the national average.
 15.41% of adults 25 and older in Big Timber have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.